openstack-archive/sahara/doc/source/user/sahara-on-ironic.rst

    * Go to Data Processing > Node Group Templates.
        * Find the templates that belong to the plugin you would like to use
-       * Update those templates to use ‘bare metal’ flavor instead of the default one
+       * Update those templates to use 'bare metal' flavor instead of the default one

    * Go to Data Processing > Cluster Templates.